 When you think of orange, you probably think bright, vivid, happy thoughts.
 Orange is a color commonly associated with joy, sunshine, summertime, and the tropics.
 Some will even tell you orange is a symbol of enthusiasm, creativity, determination, and stimulation.
 And according to the Travelodge study participants, orange is pretty good if you want to feel rested in the morning, too.
 This one definitely came as a surprise.

 Thinking of painting your bedroom orange to represent your determination and creativity?
 Expect to start getting about seven hours and 28 minutes of rest per night.
 While you won’t get as much sleep as you would in a blue or pale yellow-painted bedroom, orange still seems to pack a hypnagogic punch.
 However, it may not necessarily motivate you to start doing more exercise.

 Whatever you do, we recommend steering clear of purple, which came in last.
 Despite purple being commonly associated with luxury and even creativity, participants reportedly slept for only five hours and 56 minutes when sleeping in purple rooms.

 Keep in mind that your bedroom paint colors are not the only thing that will help you get a good night’s sleep.
 Reduce stress, exercise, eat right, drink water, stick to a consistent, healthy sleep schedule, and more.
-Of course, a super comfy bed with silky-soft organic sateen sheets will seal the deal for a night of solid REM and comfortable, restful sleep.
+Of course, a super comfy bed with silky-soft sateen sheets will seal the deal for a night of solid REM and comfortable, restful sleep.